 Note: As you play each secondary dominant progression, notice the tension and sense of direction and harmonic pull that is created when the secondary dominant chord appears.
 In some cases, it is so strong that it can be used to create a new key center based on the tonicized chord.

-Secondary Dominant of G (V7/V)
+Secondary Dominant of the 5 Chord G (V7/V)

 - G is the V chord in the key of C.